Colin Lester: Management

 In 1999, Lester discovered and signed 18-year-old Craig David.
 His Wildstar debut, "Fill Me In" made Craig David the youngest male solo artist ever to achieve a number one single, and his subsequent hits, "7 Days" and "Walking Away", boosted sales of David's debut album, Born to Do It to over 7 million copies including 1.8 million sales in North America.
 To date, Craig David, under Lester's management, has sold in excess of 13 million records.
 In 2003, Lester and McAndrew, in partnership with Geoff Barradale, signed Sheffield four-piece Arctic Monkeys.
 Their debut album, Whatever People Say I Am, That's What I'm Not was released in January 2006, and was the biggest selling debut album by a band in the UK of all time.
 It entered the UK charts at #1 where it remained for 5 weeks and has so far sold in excess of 2 million copies around the world.

 In 2010, Lester merged his company CLM Entertainment with Twenty First Artists and was subsequently appointed Global Chief Executive Officer.
 Twenty-First Artists was originally launched in 2000 and has represented artists such as Elton John, Jamiroquai, James Blunt and Lily Allen among many others.
 The company was sold to The Sanctuary Music Group in 2005 and was subsequently acquired by Universal Music Group in 2007.

+In 2023, Lester was granted an O-1 Classification Visa for the United States.